 - Improve travel time reliability

-The purpose of the U.S. 97 Bend North Corridor project is to identify and implement a long-term solution to maintain a safe, efficient U.S 97 in the north end of Bend.
-Because federal funding is being used for this project, ODOT completed an Environmental Impact Statement in 2014 to help identify the best solution (East DS2 Modified Alternative) for balancing transportation needs.
+The purpose of the U.S. 97/U.S. 20 Bend North Corridor project is to identify and implement a long-term solution to maintain a safe, efficient U.S 97 and U.S. 20 in the north end of Bend.
+ODOT completed an Environmental Impact Statement in 2014 to help identify the best solution for balancing transportation needs.
 ODOT and Federal Highway Administration worked with local agency partners to explore opportunities to scale down and modify the alternatives to reduce impacts, address public comments, and reduce the overall cost of the project.
-This project was shelved after 2014 as funding was identified for the project.

 Cost and Funding